 One of the best examples of Messiah College’s collaborative assignments is the Collaboratory for Strategic Partnerships and Applied Research.
-It is a center for service, scholarship and project-based learning that enables participants to apply academic knowledge and live out their Christian faiths through hands-on problem solving with nonprofit organizations, governments, and business partners in both the local region and around the world.
+It is a center for service, scholarship, and project-based learning, all of which enables participants to apply academic knowledge while living out their Christian faith through hands-on problem solving with non-profit organizations, governments, and business partners in both the local region and around the world.

 Partners of the Collaboratory invest in the educational mission of the College through their interactions with students, producing professional and sustainable results for them by leveraging long-term partnerships and volunteerism.
 Collaboratory projects enable students to engage classroom fundamentals in a real, client-centered environment.
 Students lead and manage the Collaboratory in partnership with the educators and volunteer professionals who mentor them.

-Research experiences are embedded throughout the undergraduate curriculum in science, engineering and health, and they are often connected to local and global clients.
+Research experiences, which are often connected to local and global clients, are embedded throughout the undergraduate curriculum in science, engineering, and health.
 Students in the nutrition major connect research to work with local community partners, including designing interventions and writing grant proposals.
 Applied health science majors design and complete small research projects in their first- and second-year introductory research courses, often acting as springboards for larger related projects in the junior and senior years.
 In the natural sciences, strong students are invited as early as the first year to work alongside faculty mentors on research.
 All students have the opportunity to learn how to design a research plan in a research methods course and complete a research project in a subsequent semester.

-Messiah College’s off-campus programs provide students with transformative, safe, and quality semester-long and short-term cultural learning experiences that assist them in navigating the complexities of becoming global citizens and encourage them to deepen their understanding of and appreciation for the world and their place in it.
-Students may choose from more than 30 semester-long off-campus programs in more than 40 countries.
-Students may also study abroad short-term during J-Term or May-Term.
+Messiah College’s off-campus programs provide students with transformative, safe, and quality semester-long and short-term cultural learning experiences that assist them in navigating the complexities being global citizens, encouraging them to deepen their understanding of and appreciation for the world and their place in it.
+Students may choose from more than 30 semester-long off-campus programs in more than 40 countries, or they may take a shorter-term trip during J-Term or May-Term.